Dickinson's Birds

 Sound & Sonogram Files

 The website https://xeno-canto.org/, created in 2005 by Bob Planque and William-Pier Vellinga, and administrated by the Netherlands-based Xeno-canto foundation (Stichting Xeno-canto voor natuurgeluiden), is the primary source of the sound and sonogram files used in Dickinson’s Birds.
 Xeno-canto is committed to education, conservation, and science, and their recordings are shared under various Creative Commons licenses that generally allow distribution provided recordists are credited and provided no commercial proceeds are sought.
-We are deeply grateful to XenoCanto for their mission and generous dissemination of bird sounds: without their archive, ours would not exist.
+We are deeply grateful to XenoCanto for their mission and generous dissemination of bird sounds: without their vast archive, our tiny one would not exist.
+[12]

 Searching the Bird Archive